QualiChain/identity-access-management/README.md

-# Qualichain IAM & Recruiting webapp
+# Qualichain Identity and  Access Control & Recruiting webapp

 ![web][logo]

+This repository contains the code for the Identity and Access Control Module of the Qualichain platform and also for the Public Staffing pilot.

 [logo]: https://web.ist.utl.pt/~ist180970/assets/img/qualichain-logo.png
 A webapp for the Qualichain Portuguese PoC.
 The Qualichain Portuguese PoC is about the interaction between a higher education organization, IST (or Técnico Lisboa), and a recruiting organization, AMA.
 A full version of the PoC source code is provided in another repository (https://github.com/QualiChain/consortium).